In case you hadn’t heard, Capital One purchased ING Direct from Dutch bank ING about a year ago.

 Capital One 360 Home Loans doesn’t seem to charge much in the closing cost department either.

-They claim their closing costs are 41% below the national average for a $200,000 loan cited in Bankrate’s annual survey.
+They claim their mortgage closing costs are 41% below the national average for a $200,000 loan cited in Bankrate’s annual survey.

 It looks like they accomplish this by waiving loan origination fees and points, and keeping junk charges to a minimum.